sonyal/FitnessTracker/README.md

 ## Running the app using Docker (recommended)
 - Ensure Docker is installed on your machine.
 Docker can be installed [here](https://docs.docker.com/get-docker/)
+- Make sure the docker machine is running on your local machine
+    - On MacOS, that can be done by executing the following:
+    - `docker-machine start` - Start virtual machine for docker
+    - `docker-machine env` - It's helps to get environment variables
+    - `eval "$(docker-machine env default)"` - Set environment variables
 - Build the docker container using `docker build -t fitness-tracker .`
 - Run the docker container using `docker run -p 5000:5000 fitness-tracker`
 - On your browser, the website is now running on `http://0.0.0.0:5000/` or accessible [here](http://0.0.0.0:5000/)

+### Troubleshooting Common Errors
+- `Cannot connect to Docker daemon at ...` likely means you don't have the docker machine running
+- Fixes for Linux and MacOS can be found [here](https://stackoverflow.com/questions/21871479/docker-cant-connect-to-docker-daemon)
+- Fixing issue on Windows can be done through proper installation of docker [here](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly)

 ## Running the app locally
 - Ensure python3 is installed on your machine